diegoandgonzalez/metronome-now/README.md

 - i18n
 - Deployed site with a live link
 - Increase or decrease your BPM after a determined amount of measures
-- Tap to get BPM
+- Tap to get tempo
+- Pause metronome and timer at anytime

 ## Coming Soon
 - Option to play countdown before increasing/decreasing BPM